TheresaLui/SelfHelpContent_v2/articles/microsoft.networkinsights/vpns2s-receivednotifymessagetrafficselectorsunacceptable.md

 # Microsoft Azure has detected an IPsec/IKE traffic selectors mismatch on your VPN connection
 <!--issueDescription-->
 We have identified that your VPN connection, **<!--$TunnelName-->[TunnelName]<!--/$TunnelName-->**, is disconnected because your on-premises VPN device rejected the traffic selectors proposed by your Azure VPN gateway.
-Azure VPN gateways by default use any-to-any (wildcard) traffic selectors in a route-based configuration; or you can enable ["UsePolicyBasedTrafficSelectors"](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-connect-multiple-policybased-rm-ps) option on your VPN connection, where Azure gateways will use the combinations of your virtual network prefixes and your [on-premises network prefixes](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-modify-local-network-gateway-portal) as the traffic selectors.
+Azure VPN gateways by default use wildcard (any-to-any) traffic selectors in a route-based configuration; or you can enable ["UsePolicyBasedTrafficSelectors"](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-connect-multiple-policybased-rm-ps) option on your VPN connection, where Azure gateways will use the combinations of your virtual network prefixes and your [on-premises network prefixes](https://docs.microsoft.com/azure/vpn-gateway/vpn-gateway-modify-local-network-gateway-portal) as the traffic selectors.

 ## Recommended Steps